 Friedrichsplatz 18, 34117 Kassel

 The main entrance of the building is accessible via a ramp (with an approx. 8% incline).
 The area right in front of the building consists of cobblestones.
 If you need assistance, please contact our supervisory staff on site.
 There are two elevators (125 x 145 cm) in the foyer that provide access to all levels.
-Allmost all exhibition rooms are barrier-free and have wheelchair-accessible passageways, with the exception of the Zwehrenturm.
-The rooms of the basement, which are accessible from outside by means of a staircase, can only be partially reached at ground level via the basement of the Fridericianum building (narrow ramp or three steps).
+Allmost all exhibition rooms are barrier-free and have wheelchair-accessible passageways, with the exception of two rooms in the Zwehrenturm.
+The rooms of the basement, which are accessible from outside by means of a staircase, can only be reached at ground level via the basement of the Fridericianum building with a narrow ramp.

 There are changing tables in the two regular barrier-free bathrooms on the lower floor.
 You are welcome to breastfeed your child at RURUKIDS.
 Our staff will be happy to help you find your way around.